ccrawford4/FruitPunchAI/README.md

-This repository contains my code and projects from the FruitPunch AI in Practice BootCamp (Online), which I started in March 2023 and am currently enrolled in.
+This repository contains my code and projects from the FruitPunch AI in Practice BootCamp (Online), which I started in March 2023 and finished in April 2023.
 In this bootcamp, I have gained practical experience in several machine learning techniques using various datasets.
 Below is a brief summary of my experience so far:

 Files: